 The purpose of a Table Authorization Group (or at least its humble description) can be found in table TBRGT

 (go for BROBJ = “S_TABU_DIS”, BRGRU = <group> and check the BEZEI field):

 The assignment of tables to Table Auth.
 Groups can be maintained in SE54 (or directly via SM30 for view V_DDAT_54).

-So with S_TABU_DIS we're able to grant access "by purpose"… which sounds good and is in fact rather useful… but there are some downsides:
+So, with S_TABU_DIS we’re able to grant access “by purpose”… which sounds good and is rather useful… but there are some downsides:

-- less than 20% of all tables are assigned to a Table Auth.
-Group on a recent IDES system… and the rest ? – all other tables automatically belong to the fallback group "&NC&" (= "not classified").
+- only a low percentage (usually less than 20%) of all tables are assigned to a Table Auth.
+Group on a recent IDES system… and the rest? – all other tables automatically belong to the fallback group “&NC&” (= “not classified”).